CoolBitX-Technology/sygna-bridge-util/README.md

 ## Crypto

-Dealing with encoding, decoding, signing and verifying in Sygna Bridge.
+Dealing with encrypting, decrypting, signing and verifying in Sygna Bridge.

-### ECIES Encoding an Decoding
+### ECIES Encrypting an Decrypting

 During the communication of VASPs, there are some private information that must be encrypted.
 We use ECIES(Elliptic Curve Integrated Encryption Scheme) to securely encrypt these private data so that they can only be accessed by the recipient.